-The Pamlico project in Nevada comprise 63 patented and unpatented claims covering 5 square kilometres which are prospective for gold.
+The Pamlico project in Nevada is comprised of 63 patented and unpatented claims covering 5 square kilometres which are prospective for gold.

 The Pamlico property is located in Mineral County, 15 kilometres from Hawthorne, Nevada.
-Pamlico was subject to a cash payment of US\$25,000 due November 2001 which has been deferred until June 15, 2002.
-In 2002, the payment increases to US\$150,000 and in 2003, to US\$675,000.
+Pamlico was subject to a cash payment of US\$25,000 due November 2001 which was deferred and paid in 2002.
+In 2002, a cash payment of US\$150,000 was also made.
+On November 2003 the Corporation made a cash payment of US\$150,000 and deferred the final remaining cash payment of US\$525,000 until November 2004.
 The property is subject to a 1 percent net profits interest royalty after the final cash payment.
 Pamlico has no associated work commitments.

 G.F.
-McArthur, P.Geo. ("McArthur"), an independent consulting geologist of Vancouver, British Columbia prepared a report dated September 8, 2000 (the "McArthur Report") on the properties which the Corporation acquired in the "Bonanza Acquisition" in late 2000, prepared in accordance with what was then the proposed National Instrument 43-101, Companion Policy 43-101 CP and Form 43-101 F(1) Standards of Disclosure for Mineral Projects, as described in British Columbia Securities Commission's Notice and Interpretation Note 2000/12 dated March 22, 2000; the National Instrument came into force on February 1, 2001.
+McArthur, P.Geo., an independent consulting geologist of Vancouver, British Columbia prepared a report dated September 8, 2000 (the "McArthur Report") on the properties which the Corporation acquired in the "Bonanza Acquisition" in late 2000, prepared in accordance with what was then the proposed NI 43-101 Standards of Disclosure for Mineral Projects, as described in British Columbia Securities Commission's Notice and Interpretation Note 2000/12 dated March 22, 2000; NI 43-101 came into force on February 1, 2001.

-Following is a summary of the McArthur Report on the Pamlico property.
+Following is a summary of the McArthur Report on the Pamlico Bar property followed by a summary of the Corporation current and future proposed program.